spangen87/bls-digital/README.md

 - Stock status is showing properly, quantity if stock is low, and out of stock with disabled add to cart button when out of stock.
 - Add/remove to wishlist is working and can only be done when logged in.
 Otherwise a link to login/sign up will show.
 - Product reviews are displayed with content, stars, date added, and from which user.
 - Logged in user can add a new review.
+Text field can be empty in case user only want to give a star rating.

 ##### Outcome
 - Information is showing as expected.